Balls Isoperimetric in $\mathbb{R}^n$ with Volume and Perimeter Densities $r^m$ and $r^k$: Existence and Regularity

 \section{\textbf{Existence and Regularity }}

 Theorems \ref{existence} and \ref{bound} guarantee the existence and boundedness of isoperimetric regions of all volumes.

 The following definitions will be used in Theorems \ref{existence} and \ref{bound} and Lemma \ref{projection}. \begin{notation} Denote the sphere and ball of radius $r$ by $S(r)$ and $B(r)$.
 Let $|S|$ denote the unweighted measure of a surface or region $S$.
 For a region $E$, let $E_r$ be the slice of $E$ by the sphere $S(r)$ (see [Mo, 4.11]).
 Let $B_r$ be the restriction of the boundary of $E$ to the exterior of the ball $B(r)$ and define $P(r)$ as $|B_r|$.
 Let $E(r)$ denote the restriction of $E$ to the ball $B(r)$.
 Furthermore, let $V(r)$ be the volume of the restriction of $E$ to the exterior of the ball $B(r)$.
 Let $p(r)$ denote the perimeter of $E_r$.
-In the presence of any density $f$, apply $f$ as a subscript to indicate weighted volume or perimeter.
+In the presence of any volume density $f$, apply $f$ as a subscript to indicate $f$ weighted volume.
+Similarly for any perimeter density $g$, apply $g$ as a subscript to indicate $g$ weighted perimeter.
 In particular, $P_g(r)$ denotes the weighted measure of $B_r$ and $P_g(0)$ denotes the weighted perimeter of E.

 \end{notation}

 \begin{lemma} Let $E$ be a region in $\mathbb{R}^n$ with continuous, nondecreasing, and radial volume density $f$.
 If $E$ contains finite weighted volume then for any $r$,

 \end{lemma}